The Queen Elizabeth II hospital – or the QEII as it is known locally, is located in Welwyn Garden City.

 Our general surgical and medical wards, which currently support mainly non-emergency patients, are supported by critical care (intensive care & high dependency) and coronary care units at the Lister hospital in Stevenage (there is a high dependency unit service at the QEII).
 The hospital also has a range of pathology and diagnostic services.

-To find out more about the QEII A&E services please click here.
+Find out more about the QEII A&E services.

 Parking and road layout at QEII changes from 4 June 2013